AZProductions/Kookaburra/README.md

 ----

 ## 📚 Description
 **Kookaburra** is a simple programming language.
-With Kookaburra you can choose between the powerful **CLI**, or start **coding** with its intuitive syntax.
+With Kookaburra you can choose between the powerful **CLI** *(Command Line Interface)*, or start **coding** with its' intuitive syntax.
 The syntax is simple and efficient.
 Create apps/games and more that are fine-tuned to perfection.
-Kookaburra is completely **free** to use, with local files and no data/telemetry collection.
+Kookaburra is completely **free** to use, using only local files and no data/telemetry collection.
 Our aim is to power creativity and inspire young developers.
 That's why we care about privacy and safety.
 We love hearing feedback to improve Kookaburra.

 ###### **Remember, KookaburraShell is still in Pre-Release.
 Features may vary in the final release.**